ICT4LT Module 2.1

 Whereas the teacher and the textbook, or the teacher and the cassette recorder, are regarded as classroom allies, the computer and teacher have generally been seen more as rivals.
 (Jones C. 1986:171)

 Such attitudes are probably due to the fact that teachers perceive the computer as controlling events in the language classroom or in the self-access room.
-But no computer program stands or falls on its own merits, no more than any coursebook or audiocassette.
+But no computer software stands or falls on its own merits, no more than any coursebook or audio or video materials.
 All too often I have observed teachers dismissing a program as "rubbish", without giving the slightest consideration as to where it might fit into their classroom activities or as part of a guided self-access scheme.
 Most teachers can probably benefit from Chris Jones's advice, which is just as valid today as it was in 1986:

-CALICO: A professional association devoted to promoting the use of technology enhanced language learning.
-Based at the University of South West Texas, USA: http://www.calico.org
+CALICO: Acronym for Computer Assisted Language Instruction Consortium, a professional association devoted to promoting the use of technology enhanced language learning.
+Founded in the USA in 1982: http://www.calico.org/

 Chapelle C. (1997) "CALL in the Year 2000: still in search of research paradigms?"
 Language Learning & Technology 1, 1: 19-43.
 Available at: http://llt.msu.edu/vol1num1/chapelle/default.html